sofa-framework/doc/plugins/usual-plugins/multithreading/beamlinearmapping-mt.md

 <!-- generate_doc -->
 # BeamLinearMapping_mt

-Set the positions and velocities of points attached to a beam using linear interpolation between DOFs
+Set the positions and velocities of points attached to a beam using linear interpolation between DOFs.

 ## Rigid3d,Vec3d